-When the entire country celebrates Diwali as a five-day celebration, Krishna Inn recommend you to stay here, the hotel provides rooms near Guruvayoor temple just 8 minutes of walking distance and wide parking area in this rush city.
+When the entire country celebrates Diwali as a five-day celebration, Krishna Inn, the best among hotels near Guruvayur temple, recommends you stay here.
+The hotel provides rooms near Guruvayoor temple just 8 minutes of walking distance and a wide parking area in this rush city.

 Now let’s see what makes each day special in every Diwali season

-- Day 1:- The first day of Diwali is Dhanteras, which indicates the beginning of the new financial year for Hindus.
+- First Day:- The first day of Diwali is Dhanteras, which indicates the beginning of the new financial year for Hindus.

-- Day 2:- The second day of Diwali is Chhoti Diwali, which is celebrated to remember Lord Krishna’s victory over the demon king Naraka.
+- Second Day:- The second day of Diwali is Chhoti Diwali.
+It is celebrated to remember Lord Krishna’s victory over the demon king Naraka.

-- Day 3:- The third day is Diwali’s main day that involves worshipping Goddess Lakshmi to rejoice in his birth of Samudra Manthan.
+- Third Day:- The third day is Diwali’s main day that involves worshipping Goddess Lakshmi to rejoice in his birth of Samudra Manthan.

-- Day 4:- The fourth day of Diwali is known as Govardhan Puja, which is celebrated to remember the triumph of Lord Vishnu over the demon king Bali, as well as the victory of Lord Krishna over God Indra.
+- Fourth Day:- The fourth day of Diwali is known as Govardhan Puja.
+It is celebrated to remember the triumph of Lord Vishnu over the demon king Bali, as well as the victory of Lord Krishna over God Indra.

-- Day 5:- Diwali’s fifth and final day is known as Bhai Dooj, which celebrates the love and bond of brothers and sisters.
+- Fifth Day:- Diwali’s fifth and final day is known as Bhai Dooj.
+Which celebrates the love and bond of brothers and sisters.

 We celebrate Diwali in various ways.

-Diwali celebrations begin with decoration which includes lights, lamps and flowers.
+Diwali celebrations begin with decorations, which include lights, lamps, and flowers.
 They symbolize lightness and success, as they illuminate the entire atmosphere and lift the mood.

-An important part of this celebration is the manufacture of Rangoli, which are paintings made with colours at the entrance and courtyards of the houses to welcome the Goddess Laxmi.
+An important part of this celebration is the making of Rangoli, the colorful paintings displayed in front of the houses.

 Bursting crackers in Diwali has been one of the key rituals of this festival forever.
-Laxmi Puja is one of the main rituals in Diwali when prayers are offered to Goddess Laxmi instead of a better year full of wealth, peace and prosperity.
+Laxmi Puja is one of the main rituals in Diwali.

-This is done by lighting an oil lamp in front of the idol followed by prayers that include hymns, songs and chants dedicated to Lord Laxmi.
+This is done by lighting an oil lamp in front of the idol, followed by prayers.
+And which include hymns, songs, and chants dedicated to Lord Laxmi.

 Make this Diwali truly memorable with Krishna Inn by experiencing different cultural celebrations throughout India like never before.

-Krishna Inn- rooms near Guruvayoor temple wish the festival of lights bring you all immense peace, prosperity, success and health for all. happy Diwali !!!
+Krishna Inn-best hotels near Guruvayur temple wish the festival of lights bring you all immense peace, prosperity, success and health for all. happy Diwali !!!